zhencang/reverse-engineering-reference-manual/README.md

 __NOTE(2)__: beta?
 Yes.
 In the coming months I'm planning on adding more pictures and diagrams to the current content.
 Plans to add more sections will continue after revamping it.

-__NOTE(3)__: images found in this reference manual are a mix of ones I created myself and ones I found on the internet.
-All images and their respective sources can be found under the images directory.
+__NOTE(3)__: CI?
+We all hate broken links.
+The CI is my attempt to make sure all the external links in this repository are still working.
+And if any of them is broken, I can easily pinpoint which one and swiftly update it with another relevant link.